CANNABIDIOL (CBD) SOUTH CAROLINA

 Over recent years, South Carolina CBD laws have been changing drastically.
 At the federal level, the status of CBD South Carolina is an exciting topic.
 This is because South Carolina is perceived as a pretty conservative state.

 Is CBD oil legal in South Carolina?
-What’s the status of CBD in SC?
+What’s the status of cannabidiol in SC?
 TRead this article to learn more about the high-quality cannabidiol oil in South Carolina in 2021!
 We break down the legality of hemp in SC and where you can get the best deals for infused products in-stores and online.

 CBD South Carolina

-Hemp cultivation, which is used to make CBD oil in South Carolina, began in 1733.
+Hemp cultivation, which is used to make cannabidiol oil in South Carolina, began in 1733.
 After then the British Colony enacted its support for farmers to grow hemp.
 During this time, processed hemp could produce fiber for manufacturing ropes and cloths.

 200 years later, the USA federal government deemed hemp cultivation illegal after prominent politicians who supported the lumber industry sought to crush the competition.
 Both hemp and lumber were used to manufacture paper and building materials, among other products.

 After eight decades, South Carolina legislators lifted the ban ending hemp illegalization.
 As a result, the 2014 Farm Bill allowed hemp pilot programs.

 By 2018, the state recorded 50 licensed hemp growers, each having 50 acres.
 However, even with this legality, the specific laws surrounding CBD oil in South Carolina weren’t clear.